 GRAPHIC-Take Five: Super Saturday, Super Mario

 1/BEGINNING OF THE END OR...
-Britain may be about to draw a line under almost 3-1/2 years of political chaos, economic uncertainty and tortuous discussions with the European Union over the terms of its exit from the bloc.
-If the UK parliament gives its nod to the divorce deal Prime Minister Johnson has secured -- unlikely but possible -- we might well see sterling rally more than 5%; shares in domestic-focused British companies might rocket to record highs.
+Markets' were euphoric last week as it seemed that Britain was about to draw a line under 3-1/2 years of political chaos and economic uncertainty and tortuous discussions with the European Union over the terms of its exit from the bloc.
+That optimism was dented only slightly when parliament forced Prime Minister Boris Johnson to ask for the Brexit deadline to be delayed.

 1/BEGINNING OF THE END OR...

+Johnson will try this week to put his deal to a parliamentary vote and if it is approved -- unlikely but possible -- we might well see sterling rally 5%; shares in domestic-focused British companies might rocket to record highs.

-Markets will be less euphoric if Johnson has to request an extension to the Oct.
-31 Brexit deadline; it means three more months of Brexit noise, with a bitterly fought election likely thrown in.
-But with no-deal Brexit risks fading, the pullback may not be too drastic.
+An extension means three more months of Brexit noise, with a bitterly fought election likely thrown in.
 Depending on the election outcome, Britain will either leave with Johnson's deal or hold a second referendum that may cancel Brexit altogether.

-But if the Brexit battle does end, another one may commence -- the race to negotiate long-term trade deals with the rest of the world.
+But when the Brexit battle ends, another will commence -- the race to negotiate long-term trade deals with the EU and the rest of the world.
 Johnson or his successor may find that even more tough going.

-- Brexit on a knife edge as PM Johnson stakes all on 'Super Saturday' vote
+-Brexit will happen on Oct.
+31 despite PM's unsigned delay request, UK says

+-Brexit nod from parliament to unleash 4% rally in pound, send UK plc to record high

 2/"SUPER MARIO" LEAVES THE STAGE